BirMa/nvfancurve/README.md

 `./start.sh`

 Use `RUST_LOG` env variable to adjust log level if you're curious what it does and when.
-Defaults to pretty quiet `info`.
+Defaults to `info` level, which is very quiet.